-This soap was set in an Australia where it never seemed to have bad weather (but only did if it needed to for the plot) and a mainly photogenic cast of young things, a few nubile and hot 20 – 40 something-year-olds, of all shapes and sizes so everyone would have someone to fancy.
+This soap was set in an Australia where it never seemed to have bad weather (but only did if it was needed to for the plot) and a mainly photogenic cast of young things, a few nubile and hot 20 – 40 something-year-olds, of all shapes and sizes so everyone would have someone to fancy.

 Anyway, Neighbours was 22 minutes of soap escapism telling of the life of the inhabitants of Ramsay Street, a small cul-de-sac in Erinsborough.
 Needless to say like both Knots Landing (1979-93) and Brookside (1982-2003) characters – and their families – moved in and moved out all the

 Ramsay Street usually had at least one doctor and teacher living there.
 The doctor just to help out if a neighbour was injured, mowed over or about to be killed off with some grim disease.
 The teacher to teach all the kids and provide “advice” which was given in a nice friendly usually unpatronising way.
 So you at home could benefit too from Susan and Karl Kennedy – filling in the teacher and doctor roles respectively, and therefore indestructable power couple – and their words of wisdom.

 As there have been 8,110 episodes in this show so far (til 24th May 2019), thus making it impossible to give you the full Neighbours story.
 As it would take an entire blog to do it, which I’m sure some superfans did.
 Also living here, means I’ve missed out on 10 years of storylines.

 pixelated blocky looking Scott Robinson zoomed about on a skateboard.